Weeksville, Brooklyn: Rediscovery of Weeksville and the Hunterfly Road Houses

 The search for Historic Weeksville began in 1968 in a Pratt Institute workshop on Brooklyn and New York City neighborhoods led by historian James Hurley.
 After reading of Weeksville in The Eastern District of Brooklyn, a 1912 book by Brooklyn historian Eugene Armbruster, Hurley and Joseph Haynes, a local resident and pilot, consulted old maps and flew over the area in an airplane in search of surviving evidence of the village.

 Four historic houses (now known as the Hunterfly Road Houses) were discovered off Bergen Street between Buffalo and Rochester Avenues, facing an old lane—a remnant of Hunterfly Road, which was at the eastern edge of the 19th century village.

 Weeksville today

-Weeksville is currently a working-class neighborhood with African-American and Hispanic residents as well as Caribbean immigrants from Jamaica, Trinidad and Tobago, St. Vincent & the Grenadines, Grenada, among others.